…has a love of insect life that began as a child in Texas and

 determine how environmental variables and species interactions determine

 species’ distributions.
-He hopes that knowledge gained will help to
+I hope that knowledge gained will help to

 establish successful conservation strategies.

-For his PhD project, John is studying the ability of beetle species
+For my PhD project, I am studying the ability of beetle species

 to disperse through fragmented landscapes.
-He will use a variety of
+I will use a variety of

 techniques including genetics and tracking, to test directly the